spillz/37.6/README.rst

     - **Place**: The player then places the selected die on an empty spot on the board.

-3. **Scoring**: A player scores a point for each die on the board that has neighboring dice equal in number to the face value the die (e.g. if the die face is a 2 the player will score a point for that die if it has exactly 2 neighboring die).
+3. **Lock Dice**: A die is locked if the face value of the die equals the number of dice in neighboring hexes (e.g. if the die face is a 2 that die is locked if exactly 2 neighboring dice).
+    If a neighboring die to a locked die is removed, that die is no longer locked.

-4. **Winning**: The player with the most points the first time any player reaches 6 points is the winner (the scoreboard is displayed at the top right of the screen).
-The game is a draw if two or more players have the same score of 6 or more points.
+4. **Win with 6 Locked Dice**: The player with the most locked dice the first time any player reaches 6 locked dice is the winner (each player's locked dice count is displayed at the top right of the screen).
+The game is a draw if two or more players have the same number of locked dice (but at least 6).

 For more information: http://boardgamegeek.com/thread/1167751/376-game-under-open-license-here/page/1